Core Principal Investigators

 Professor of Neuroscience and Education, Teachers College, Columbia University

 Kimberly Noble, MD, PhD, is a Professor of Neuroscience and Education at Teachers College, Columbia University.
-As a neuroscientist and board-certified pediatrician, she directs the Neurocognition, Early Experience, and Development Lab, where she and her team study how socioeconomic inequality relates to children's cognitive and brain development.
-Dr. Noble was awarded a 2017 Association for Psychological Science Janet Taylor Spence Award for Transformative Early Career Contributions and has been elected a Fellow of the Association for Psychological Science.
+As a neuroscientist and board-certified pediatrician, her research focuses on how socioeconomic inequality relates to children's cognitive and brain development.
+Dr. Noble was awarded a 2017 Association for Psychological Science Janet Taylor Spence Award for Transformative Early Career Contributions, and the 2021 American Psychological Association Award for Distinguished Contributions to Psychology in the Public Interest.
+She is an elected Fellow of the Association for Psychological Science.

 Distinguished Professor of Education, University of California, Irvine

 Greg Duncan, PhD, is a Distinguished Professor in the School of Education at the University of California, Irvine.
 His recent work focuses on how school-entry skills and behaviors influence children’s later school achievement and attainment and how increasing income inequality can affect schools and influence children’s life chances.
 Dr. Duncan was elected to the National Academy of Sciences in 2010, and in 2015 he received the Society for Research in Child Development’s Award for Distinguished Contributions to Public Policy and Practice in Child Development.

 Distinguished University Professor, University of Maryland, College Park